Is your kitten biting you? Why this happens and how to stop it

 3. They want attention

 Your kitten may give you a little nip, known as a ‘love bite’ in order to demand your attention.
-Kitten’s actually see it as a fun game when they playfully bite you and get a reaction and unfortunately we humans can unknowingly reinforce this mode of attention by giving them the reaction they’re looking for.
+Kitten’s actually see it as a fun game when they playfully bite you and get a reaction, so being mindful of that is key.

 4. Teething time